-Economic conditions affecting the hospitality industry, the global economy and credit markets generally may adversely affect our business and results of operations, our ability to obtain financing or securitize our receivables on reasonable and acceptable terms, the performance of our loan portfolio and the market price of our common stock
+Economic conditions affecting the hospitality industry, the global economy and credit markets generally may adversely affect our business and results of operations, our ability to obtain financing or securitize our receivables on reasonable and acceptable terms, the performance of our loan portfolio and the market price of our common stock.

-The future economic environment for the hospitality industry and the global economy may continue to be challenged.
-The hospitality industry has experienced and may experience in the future significant downturns in connection with or in anticipation of declines in general economic conditions.
-The current economy has been characterized by long-term unemployment, lower family income, lower business investment and lower consumer spending, any of which may lower demand for hospitality services and products.
+The future economic environment for the hospitality industry and the global economy may continue to be challenging.
+The hospitality industry has experienced and may experience in the future significant downturns in connection with or in anticipation of declines in general economic conditions which may lower demand for hospitality services and products.
 Declines in consumer and commercial spending may adversely affect our revenues and profits.

 Our access to credit and capital also depends in large measure on market liquidity factors, which we do not control.
-Our ability to access the credit and capital markets may be restricted at times when we require or would like access to those credit and capital markets, which could impact our business plans and operating model.
+Our ability to access the credit and capital markets may be restricted at times when we require or want access, which could impact our business plans and operating model.
 Uncertainty or volatility in the equity and credit markets may also negatively affect our ability to access short-term and long-term financing on reasonable terms or at all, which would negatively impact our liquidity and financial condition.
 In addition, if one or more of the financial institutions that support our existing credit facilities fails we may not be able to find a replacement, which would negatively impact our ability to borrow under the credit facilities.
 Disruptions in the financial markets may adversely affect our credit rating and the market value of our common stock.
-If we are unable to refinance or repay our outstanding debt when due, our results of operations and financial condition will be materially and adversely affected.
+While we believe we have adequate sources of liquidity to meet our anticipated requirements for working capital, debt service and capital expenditures for the foreseeable future, if we are unable to refinance or repay our outstanding debt when due, our results of operations and financial condition will be materially and adversely affected.